shrikantnaidu/Data-Engineering-Nanodegree-Projects/Data Modeling with Postgres/README.md

-# Sparkify Postgres ETL
+# Data Modeling

-This is the first project submission for the Data Engineering Nanodegree.
+This is the Data Modeling Project as part of the Udactiy Data Engineer Nanodegree.

 ## Context